iodapson/solana-blockchain-guide/src/Solana Program teaser.md

+<h3>Solana Program teaser</h3>

 Here is a quick and immersive introduction to the first Solana program developed in the Solana Bootcamp - 2024.

-This program allows a user to save a favorite to the blockchain.
-The user run a favorite saving transaction, sign the trasaction, and gets charged for it.
+The Solana program below allows a user to save a favorite to the blockchain.
+The user can sign and run a favorite saving transaction, and would get charged for it.

 ```rs
 use anchor_lang::prelude::*;